 Long-term durability provided by galvanising is achieved at a relatively low environmental burden, with several studies demonstrating high economic and environmental costs associated with repeated maintenance and replacement of steel structures.

-SASA mine has a stable production of 820,000 tons of annual quantity of obtained and transported ore, with metal content in the ore Pb + Zn from 7.0 to 7.5%, using state-of-the-art equipment that meets the highest safety standards.
+The Sasa mine annually produces an average of 800,000 tones of mined and transported ore, with a lead and zinc metal content ranging from 7.0 to 7.5%, using state-of-the-art equipment that meets the highest safety standards.

-The processes unedrground are carried out 24/7, in four shifts, 360 days a year.
+The underground mining activities are carried out 24/7, in four shifts, 357 days a year.

 OUR TAILINGS STORAGE FACILITIES